SphericalSilver/Diabetes-mellitus-Predictive-Modelling/README.md

-# Diabetes mellitus Predictive Modelling
+# Diabetes mellitus Risk Prediction
 Profiles of healthy people and diabetic people were analyzed and used to build a predictive model to gauge the diabetes risk index of an untested person.

 The [dataset](https://www.kaggle.com/johndasilva/diabetes/downloads/diabetes.zip/1) we worked with was acquired from a hospital in Frankfurt, Germany.
 It contains a profile of health indicators such as BMI, Age, and Blood Glucose levels of individuals with and without Diabetes.